ClockSelect/myevic/README.md

     *It's hard to find a consensusal value for the TCR of SS316L.
     Anything from 88 to 100 can be found depending on the source.
-    The original value of 120 is obviously way too high. steam-engine.org gives a value of 87.9, which seems to reliable, therefor the TCR for SS316 was selected as 88 instead of original 120.*
+    The original value of 120 is obviously way too high. steam-engine.org gives a value of 87.9, which seems reliable, therefore the TCR for SS316 was selected as 88 instead of original 120.*